MSM-Extensions/MSMSandbox-Master/README.md

 MSM Sandbox was originally shut down in July 2025 due to My Singing Monsters switching to an HTTP + WebSocket client connection.
 The current codebase is built on SmartFoxServer2X (Java), which has no reliable WebSocket support out of the box.

+I personally use Eclipse Java IDE for editing.

 If you'd like to contribute, here are a few areas that would greatly help the project:

 - [ ] Implementing or integrating WebSocket support into the SmartFoxServer2X backend, fixing the shutdown issue entirely.